Over the past 4 years that I’ve been blogging, I think it’s safe to say I’ve made every mistake in the books.

 How to Start an Email List (For Free!)

-One of the biggest hurdles I had to jump over when I started my own email list was figuring out the technical side of things: choosing a provider, creating opt-in forms, designing and scheduling emails, etc.
+One of the biggest hurdles I had to jump over when starting my email list was figuring out the technical side of things: choosing an email list provider, creating opt-in freebies, designing and scheduling emails, etc.

 Hopefully by this point I’ve convinced you that an email list is an absolute necessity — and if that’s the case, you might be wondering about the technical side of things too.